Domestic Violence (DV) Crimes

 Based upon feedback from our clients, it appears that we are living up to these goals and are committed to doing so in the future.

 We all feel fortunate that other people have recognized us for being good at what we do.

-As our paralegal, Nandi helps us stay organized and on time.
+As our paralegal, Ana helps us stay organized and on time.
 She is the person who greets you on the phone and helps with many of the details of your case.

 While we try and speak to you in person when you call, if we are in court, Ana is the one who will make sure your questions are answered.

 Ana has a masters from Central Washington University in Criminal Justice.